Long-haul carrier Emirates to ship aid for free into India - WTMJ

 Associated Press

-DUBAI, United Arab Emirates (AP) — Dubai’s long-haul carrier Emirates will begin shipping aid for free into India to help fight a crushing outbreak of the coronavirus, the airline said Sunday.
+DUBAI, United Arab Emirates (AP) — Dubai’s long-haul carrier Emirates will begin shipping aid from the World Health Organization and other groups into India for free to help fight a crushing outbreak of the coronavirus, the airline said Sunday.

-The offer by Emirates, which has some 95 flights weekly to nine cities, comes as air freight costs have skyrocketed.
-That’s as air cargo demand has risen to its highest recorded level ever amid the pandemic, which has seen carriers including Emirates fly cargo in otherwise-empty passenger seats.
+The offer by Emirates, which has some 95 flights weekly to nine cities in India, initially involves aid already in Dubai but may expand across the carrier’s network as time goes on.
+That could mean major savings for aid groups as airfreight costs have skyrocketed amid the pandemic.
+Demand for flown cargo stands at record levels worldwide.

-Emirates made the announcement at Dubai’s International Humanitarian City, already home to a World Health Organization warehouse that’s been crucial to the distribution of medical gear worldwide.
+Emirates made the announcement at Dubai’s International Humanitarian City, already home to a WHO warehouse that’s been crucial to the distribution of medical gear worldwide.
+A WHO worker on a forklift moved boxes of tents made in Pakistan and rolls of net shades from South Korea preparing for the initial flight planned for Thursday.
+That will be used to construct field hospitals for India’s overwhelmed health care system.

-Since the founding of the long-haul carrier in 1985, Emirates has flown to India.
-The airline over time grew its network into flying into nine destinations across the country.
+Nabil Sultan, the divisional senior vice president for Emirates SkyCargo, said the initial priority would be shipping aid out of Dubai, rather than elsewhere from its network.
+While airfreight costs stand at record prices, Sultan said offering free shipping for aid to India now was important for an airline that has flown to the South Asian country since the carrier’s founding in 1985.

+“Our relationship with India in particular goes a long way and at times like this, I think it’s absolutely essential that we make sure that essential commodities get to India and to the Indian people,” Sultan told The Associated Press.
+“This is the time for us to give back.”

 Then came the pandemic and the fierce outbreak now burning through India.
 Infections have surged there since February, fueled by variants and the government’s permission for massive crowds to attend religious festivals and political rallies.
 On Saturday alone, India reported over 400,000 new cases and more than 4,000 deaths.
 Since the pandemic began, India has reported 21.8 million cases and nearly 240,000 deaths, though experts say even those figures likely are undercounts.